Cheer Up! (Reel Big Fish album): Background and recording

 Reel Big Fish released their third studio album Why Do They Rock So Hard? in October 1998.
 By July 1999, the band were in pre-production for their next album, with the plan to start recording at the end of the year.
 Following this, they toured with Blondie until September 1999, and went on a headlining tour in November 1999.
 After the new millennium, ska punk fell out of marketability and out of the mainstream.
 Despite this, the band had been writing more experimental-sounding tracks for their next studio album.
 In May 2000, the band began recording with producer Val Garay, with the aiming of releasing it in early 2001.
 Garay was mainly known for his 1980s work with Kim Carnes and the Motels.
 The band were reported finishing up the album by July 2000; however, the band was still working on the album in November 2000.
 In the midst of this, the band went on tour with James Valentine of Square playing guitar as frontman Aaron Barrett had broken his hand.
 In November 2000, they went on tour with Midtown.
 By December 2000, they were reportedly in the mixing process.

 Unbeknownst to the band, their label Mojo Records were in talks with Jive Records about a potential merger; trumpeter Scott Klopfenstein said they were "giving us the runaround" as they were low on money for recording.
 This situation prompted the band to start touring again "because that's where we pay our bills".
 The label had been dropped by their parent company Universal; Barrett said of the situation: "We were waiting, we recorded a bunch of stuff and then we just waited, and waited, and nothing happened, and stuff got worse, and they got dropped from Universal and… We just went out on tour".
 He went as far as to wish that they were no longer on the label.
 Upon returning to the US from an overseas tour in September 2001, the band continued working on the album, until they went on another tour in October 2001.
-In February 2002, the band were recording cover versions of some songs, such as "Boss DJ" (1994) by Sublime, in Hollywood, California.
+Sessions continued between December 2001 and January 2002; the following month, the band were recording cover versions of some songs, such as "Boss DJ" (1994) by Sublime, in Hollywood, California.
 After a show in New York City, where they debuted several new tracks, they spent a week in the city recording four songs, one of which being a cover of "Rock It with I" by the Melodians.